 We made a box and colored a lion face on it, who ever rung his mouth won a prize.

 We also played Blinds Man Bluff, (the kids loved this one!!! a better version of hide and seek.
 Another game was find the matching sock, It was a race to your sock, The game was over in 45 seconds it was so fun!

 The BIGGEST HIT at our Safari party was the cheapest thing yet, THE CAVE!!!
 I went to my local furniture store and I got recliner boxes and 2 couch boxes, I taped the boxes together and cut doorways to each box inside.
 I didn’t get a picture from the inside, but I purchased crate paper and hung it from the top of the boxes to give a spooky effect, I taped glow sticks to add light, The kids would not stay out of the cave, it was the favorite activity by far, we stuck tree branches on top of the boxes, and we used an old tarp to cover the entrance to the cave.
 It hardly cost us anything.

-Another Safari party activity I picked was one that included all guests at the party, I made a table and on it I put a cheap jar, and filled it with candy (bag 2.95 at Wal-Mart.
+Another Safari party activity I picked was one that included all guests at the party.
+I made a table and on it I put a cheap jar, and filled it with candy.
+(It was 2.95 a bag at Wal-Mart.
 I love Wal-Mart!)
-I placed green paper around a coffee can and cut a slit in it and I told everyone to make a guess of how many pieces of candy were in the jar, I was the only one who knew the amount, so everyone could guess.
+I placed green paper around a coffee can and cut a slit in it and I told everyone to make a guess of how many pieces of candy were in the jar.
+Since I was the only one who knew the amount, everyone could guess.
 I read the guesses aloud (that itself was funny) the person closest to the real amount won!